alexdremov/ExcelRW/README.md

 Lightweight Excel-based formats editor that preserves styles, macros, etc.

 #### Why?
 I created that package when I needed to edit .xlsm files preserving their style.
-Existing parse-write libraries reset styles
+Existing parse-write libraries reseted styles and views, which was unacceptable.

 ## Install